brombomb/stern-home-leaderboard/README.md

 - **Player Avatars**: Shows player profile pictures and custom backgrounds from Stern's network
 - **Machine Status**: Visual indicators for online/offline machine status
 - **Game Branding**: Dynamic backgrounds and logos for each pinball machine
+- **Fullscreen Mode**: Display individual machines in fullscreen for kiosks or dedicated displays
 - **Responsive Design**: Works on desktop and mobile devices
 - **Auto-authentication**: Handles Stern API authentication automatically with retry logic